| +Home | Museum | Wanted | Specs | Previous | Next |

 elegant Reverse Polish Notation (RPN) stack architecture.

-The use of the surrogate registers of the Cogito 240 will be explained in more
+The use of the surrogate registers of the Cogito 240 machines will be

 detail in the operational section of the exhibit.